Up to 50% off sofas & mattresses — limited‑time deals.

 Fold-flat sofa beds

-This is the most straightforward design.
-The backrest drops, the seat shifts, or both surfaces line up into a bed.
-That simplicity is part of the appeal: fewer moving parts, faster setup, and a footprint that often works better in tight rooms.
-Room & Board’s fold-out models and several current retailer guides reflect this general category.
+This is the most direct kind of convertible sofa.
+The back drops, the seat shifts, or both surfaces line up into a bed.
+Fewer moving parts usually mean faster setup, and the smaller footprint often works better in tight rooms.

 Pull-out sleeper sofas

-This version stores a mattress inside the sofa frame.
-You remove or shift cushions, pull the mechanism out, and unfold the sleeping surface.
-It usually feels more bed-like, but it is heavier, more expensive, and more demanding on room depth.
+This is the classic pull-out couch setup.
+You move cushions aside, pull the mechanism forward, and unfold the sleeping surface.
+It usually feels more bed-like, but it is also heavier, more expensive, and more demanding on room depth.

 Platform and pop-up sleepers